Photo by Tanja Tiziana / Video by Hoffworks

 These special Sunday matinees are open to everyone.
 The environment is specifically adapted to relax the traditional rules around silence, darkness, and stillness in the audience.
 They are designed to benefit individuals living with autism, sensory and communication disorders, parents with babes in arms, and anyone who would welcome a more relaxed environment at the theatre.
 Patrons are allowed to leave their seats and return to them in the middle of the show, the house lights are kept on at a dim setting, loud sound cues are toned down, special effects are explained before the show starts, and all cast and crew members are introduced at the top of the show.

 Catered Benefit Performance with Preamble March 13 6:45

 A discussion with Rebecca Sarfatti of Venezolanos Por La Vida— an organization that coordinates, collects and safely sends medical and surgical supplies and medicines to health service providers and Human Rights Organization across Venezuela and neighbouring countries— facilitated by Jivesh Parasram.
 100% of the evening’s ticket sales will go to the organization, and the discussion will be catered by Arepa Café.

-The artists will stay after the show to answer questions and talk about their process.
-March 17 is a relaxed performance and the Q+A afterwards will be catered by Arepa Café.
+Following the relaxed performance (which features less darkness, strobe and abrasive noise and more freedom to come and go) the artists will stay after the show to answer questions and talk about their process.
+The Q+A afterwards will be catered by Arepa Café.